Track mileage automatically

 Unemployment taxes

-You’ll usually contribute taxes to the federal and state unemployment systems that compensate eligible employees out of work.
+Besides the FICA taxes, you’ll usually also contribute taxes to the federal and state unemployment systems that compensate eligible employees out of work.
 While the federal rate is 6% on the first $7,000 that each eligible worker earns, you could pay as little as 0.6% based on a tax credit received for contributions to your state’s system.

 At the state level, employees pay part of the unemployment taxes in Alaska, Pennsylvania, and New Jersey.
 However, as the employer, you are fully responsible in other locations.
 Wage bases and minimum and maximum rates vary widely by state, and the type of employer and how long you’ve been in business can impact rates.